To the Annual General Meeting of Sampo plc

 Report on the Audit of Financial Statements

-We have audited the financial statements of Sampo plc (business identity code 0142213-3) for the year ended 31 December 2016.
-The financial statements comprise the consolidated balance sheet, statement of comprehensive income, statement of changes in equity, statement of cash flows and notes, including a summary of significant accounting policies, as well as the parent company’s balance sheet, income statement, statement of cash flows and notes.
+We have audited the financial statements of Sampo plc (business identity code 0142213-3) for the year ended 31 December, 2017.
+The financial statements comprise the consolidated balance sheet, income statement, statement of comprehensive income, statement of changes in equity, statement of cash flows and notes, including a summary of significant accounting policies, as well as the parent company’s balance sheet, income statement, statement of cash flows and notes

 In our opinion

-- the consolidated financial statements give a true and fair view of the Group’s financial position as well as its financial performance and cash flows in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU.
+- the consolidated financial statements give a true and fair view of the group’s financial position as well as its financial performance and its cash flows in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU.